 Zero avoidable waste by 2050 is the new target for the market today, according to the Chartered Institute of Waste Management and there is significant pressure coming from consumers, government bodies and environmental organisations to ensure that this vision is fulfilled.
 The environmental organisation WRAP is leading this movement with the UK Plastics Pact which so far has been signed by 70 companies, including the top five UK grocers.

-Loadhog has been challenging the reusable packaging industry with innovative and sustainable designs for 16 years, reporting its best year in 2017, achieving sales turnover of £9.5 million representing 26% growth.
-Although the market is growing with this new found awareness, more can be done by businesses to remove damaging resources from their supply chain by re-inventing how they produce, package and sell products.
+Loadhog has been challenging the industry with innovative and sustainable designs for 16 years, reporting its best year in 2017, achieving sales turnover of £9.5 million representing 26% growth.
+Although the market is growing with this newfound awareness, more can be done by businesses to remove damaging resources from their supply chain by re-inventing how they produce, package and sell products.
 According to WRAP, 60% of stretch wrap applications within food and drink are still carried out manually, which is typically less efficient than wrapping machines.
 The Loadhog Pallet Lid is even more efficient and was designed to eradicate the need for stretch wrapping, with the UK market committing 220,000 tonnes of stretch wrap to landfill when the original product was launched back in 2003.

 The business approached Loadhog with the need for a new Collapsible Container design with benefits and features that suited its operation.
 Furthermore, Decathlon requested that the container be made from recycled material but remain robust enough to withstand the harsh environment of its distribution networks.
 This container, along with a fully re-usable, collapsible and stackable plastic packaging system is being used today throughout Decathlon’s worldwide supply chain.

-Loadhog general manager, Shaun Khan said: “There has been increased awareness of single use plastic pollution and much interest from high investing key companies, particularly from the postal, retail and automotive sectors.
-These factors are no doubt responsible for our growth.
+Loadhog general manager Shaun Khan said: “There has been increased awareness of single-use plastic pollution and much interest from high investing key companies, particularly from the postal, retail and automotive sectors.

+“These factors are no doubt responsible for our growth.
 We actively encourage companies, such as Decathlon, to recycle its own containers with our ‘swap-out’ scheme and to invest in recycled material through innovation and the redesign of returnable packaging, with no adverse effects on performance, ergonomics and aesthetics.
-Returnable packaging is certainly a growing industry and a hugely valuable market which we will continue to support.”
+It’s a growing industry and a hugely valuable market which we will continue to support.”